What Temperature to Leave a Vacant House

 Should The Thermostat Remain Constant, Or Can It Fluctuate?

 The thermostat in an empty house should stay at a constant temperature to keep the property safe.
 Temperature variations can increase the potential for problems like frozen pipes in the winter or high humidity in the summer.
-A programmed thermostat can help keep the temperature constant while making minor adjustments for variations, warmer settings during the winter or cooler settings at night during the summer.
+A programmable thermostat can help keep the temperature constant while making minor adjustments for variations, warmer settings during the winter or cooler settings at night during the summer.
 Maintaining a stable range prevents strain on your HVAC system and protects your home while it's unoccupied.

 Are There Additional Measures To Take When Leaving A House Vacant?